-New Weird Australia is an initiative designed to promote and support new eclectic and experimental Australian music through a variety of unique projects.
-Neither one genre nor another, New Weird Australia puts the spotlight on a new breed of innovative Australian artists and challenges our understanding of what music should be.
+New Weird Australia was an initiative designed to promote and support new eclectic and experimental Australian music through a variety of unique projects.
+Neither one genre nor another, New Weird Australia put the spotlight on a new breed of innovative Australian artists and challenges our understanding of what music should be.

 Since its inception in 2009, New Weird Australia established a number of projects in support of Australian experimental music, clocking up over 400,000 downloads in five years, distributed through its own online channels and via its long-standing association with WFMU’s Free Music Archive.
 New Weird Australia projects included its 23-volume compilation series, the acclaimed netlabel Wood & Wire, the ‘New Editions’ series of individual artist releases, a long-running radio show on Sydney’s FBi and a nationwide series of live shows.

 New Weird Australia concluded its operations in January 2015.
 For more information, please read the statement on our blog.

 The full New Weird Australia project archive will remain online indefinitely, acting as a record of a unique and vibrant period in the outer limits of Australian music.